 Here are some ways that applicants attempt to falsify information on their resumes:

-1. Sequence of degrees- The normal sequence is high school, college and then graduate school.
+1. The sequence of degrees- The normal sequence is high school, college and then graduate school.
 If a resume skips this normal progression or the progression is out of sequence this should send up a red flag that something is amiss.

-2. Time lapse between degrees-Usually, it takes 4 years to complete an undergraduate degree and two years for a master's degree.
+2. The time lapse between degrees-Usually, it takes 4 years to complete an undergraduate degree and two years for a master's degree.
 If the timeline between degrees seems too compressed, this should also be a warning.

 a.
 Verifying credentials-this involves contacting prior employers and academic institutions appearing on the resume.
 This can be done by asking the applicant for proof of degree(s) as well as providing true and accurate transcripts, contacting the school to confirm dates of attendance, graduation, grades and degrees earned and checking the accreditation of a school through the United States Department of Education website.